cybersource-tpi/cybersource-plugins-commercetools-fork/docs/Visa-ClicktoPay-Setup.md

-If you would like to support Visa Click to Pay, you will need to create a Visa Click to Pay API Key and use the Visa Click to Pay Javascript SDK to generate a Visa Click to Pay Order Id to provide to Cybersource on a payment request.
+If you would like to support Visa Click to Pay, you will need to create a Visa Click to Pay API Key and use the Visa Click to Pay Javascript SDK to generate a "Visa Click to Pay Order Id" to provide it to Cybersource on a payment request.

 ### Visa Click to Pay API Key